sharansirius/react_enablement/README.md

 ### Step 4 : -------------------- Set up pre-commit hook --------------------

-Husky is a tool that allows to set up Git Hooks easily.
-We could set up a pre-commit hook with husky that will make sure the ESLint and Prettier scripts are run before the code is committed to your repository.
+Husky improves your commits.
+You can use it to lint your commit messages, run tests, lint code, etc... when you commit or push.
+Husky supports all Git hooks.

 ##### `npm install --save-dev husky`

+Set up the husky pre-commit hook by adding following code to our package.json

 ```sh
   "husky": {